I now often

-will) of Christian-related and church-related materials—essays,
+Christian-related and church-related materials—essays, poetry, advice,

-items—the poetry, for example—are in sections of Lionel
+blog.
+Some items below—the poetry, for example—are in sections of Lionel

 Deimel’s Farrago other than Church Resources.
 If you want to